-In 28 countries across the world, distrust in government and media is high, according to the 2022 Edelman Trust Barometer published this January.
+In 28 countries around the world, distrust in government and media is high according to the 2022 Edelman Trust Barometer published this January.
 To many of us, this isn’t surprising.

-But what is surprising is that the Barometer’s findings frame trust in business as comparatively high.
+What was surprising is that the Barometer’s findings frame trust in business as comparatively high.
 And people want more leadership from business, not less.
-Do business leaders have the skills—and the will—to tackle the social—now even geo-political—issues that continue to emerge as business challenges?
+Do business leaders have the skills and the will to tackle the social—or even geo-political—issues that continue to emerge as business challenges?
 What can we expect to see from the growth in worker voice and activism?

-To answer these questions, the Aspen Institute Business & Society Program’s Executive Director Judy Samuelson sat down with Edelman CEO Richard Edelman to ask him about what he sees as the key takeaways from the 2022 Trust Barometer.
+To answer these questions, Judy Samuelson, executive director of the Business & Society Program, sat down with Edelman CEO Richard Edelman to discuss his key takeaways from the 2022 Trust Barometer.

 Judy Samuelson: Richard, thanks for joining me today.
 I want to start with a comment from you that I called out in my own blog on the release of the 2022 Trust Barometer.
 You said: “Business must walk a tightrope.
 For now, business must accept the burden of filling the void left by government, but it should be poised to pivot to a more level playing field.”
-Can you expand on the phrase “more level playing field”—what that looks like?
+Can you expand on the phrase “more level playing field.”
+What does that look like?

-Richard Edelman: 70% of people believe business leaders should help inform and shape policy debates around subjects specifically related to business such as jobs, automation, and wages.
-But the majority also want CEOs to weigh in on societal challenges—climate change, immigration and even the education and healthcare systems.
+Richard Edelman: Seventy percent of people believe business leaders should help inform and shape policy debates around subjects specifically related to business such as jobs, automation, and wages.
+But the majority also want CEOs to weigh in on societal challenges—climate change, immigration, and even the education and healthcare systems.
 The only topic society does not want CEOs to engage in is elections—and who the next leader of the country should be.